 Q. What is the NAPD?

-A. The National Academy of Police Diving (NAPD) is a non-profit, self-regulating body, dedicated to the establishment and maintenance of standards of practice for public safety diving.
-The NAPD is concerned with diver safety, state-of-the-art diving techniques, training, methodologies, and underwater investigations.
+A. The National Academy of Police Diving (NAPD) is a non-profit, self-regulating body, dedicated to the establishment and maintenance of standards of practice for all Special Response (SR) Diving.
+SR Divers include police, fire, military, government agency teams, and other recovery or public safety divers.
+The NAPD is concerned with SR diver safety, state-of-the-art diving techniques, training, methodologies, and underwater investigations.
 The Academy’s goals are to promote the safety and welfare of its members who engage in underwater search and recovery.

 Q. What training is available?